nickjackolaisen/BusinessInitiaitive/authors/jack-nicholaisen.md

 Here is a little bit about my background and a few of my experiences:
 </p>
 <p>
-I achieved the rank of Eagle Scout from Troop 236. <a href="https://www.miamitownship.com/DocumentCenter/View/912/Eagle-Scout-Nicholaisen?bidId=" target="_blank"> Here is my Eagle Project</a>
+I achieved the rank of Eagle Scout from Troop 236. <a href="https://www.miamitownship.com/DocumentCenter/View/912/Eagle-Scout-Nicholaisen?bidId=" target="_blank"> Here is the Eagle Project I completed in 2017</a>
 </p>

 <center>